Where to Discuss?

 func_gcrb = self._sheet.getCellRangeByPosition

-Now we can directly format the border for rectangle edges: top, botom, left, right.
+Now we can directly format the borders for the rectangle edges: top, bottom, left, right.

 cr_top = func_gcrb(a_l, a_t, a_r, a_t)